Розлади нервових корінців

 • If clinical findings suggest radiculopathy, do MRI or CT.

-• Use analgesics and sometimes corticosteroids for acute pain, and consider other drugs and other treatments, as well as analgesics, for chronic pain.
+• Use analgesics and sometimes corticosteroids for acute pain, and consider other medications and other treatments, as well as analgesics, for chronic pain.

 • In patients with progressive weakness and sphincteric dysfunction, consider surgical decompression.